rasql/pygame-tutorial/docs/5_app/app.rst

 Making apps with Pygame
 =======================

-In this tutorial we are going to create applications and games with Pygame.
+In this section we are going to create applications and games with Pygame.
 Pygame only allows to create one single window.
-A game or application cannot have multiple windows.
-If a dialog window is needed, it must be displayed within the main window.
+Different from other applications one based on pygame cannot have multiple windows.
+If for example dialog window is needed, it must be displayed within the main window.

-Within a game we will need multples scenes (sometimes called rooms, or levels).
+Within an application we provide multples scenes (environments, rooms, or levels).
 Each scene contains objects with can be :

 - text